rust-lang/rust-forge/src/governance/council.md

 If other members of the Council feel that a Council representative is not collaborating well with the rest of the Council, they should talk to that representative, and if necessary to that representative's team.
 Council representatives should bring in moderation/mediation resources as needed to facilitate those conversations.
 Moderation can help resolve the issue, and/or determine if the issue is actionable and motivates some level of escalation.

-While it is out of scope for this RFC to specify how individual teams ensure their representatives are held accountable, we encourage teams to use the above mechanisms as inspiration for their own policies and procedures.
+While it is out of scope for this document to specify how individual teams ensure their representatives are held accountable, we encourage teams to use the above mechanisms as inspiration for their own policies and procedures.

 ## Ensuring teams are accountable